IIIF/api/source/api/image/3.0/index.md

 ##  5. Image Information

 Servers _MUST_ support requests for image information.
-The response is a JSON document that includes technical properties about the full image and may also contain rights and licensing properties, and services related to it.
+The response is a JSON document that includes technical properties about the full image.
+It may also contain rights information, and services related to the image.

 ### 5.1.
 Image Information Request